HOTTI (Head of the Trinity Inlet)

 The NQ regatta circuit includes a number of regional club regattas.
 To ensure that the regional competition remains viable, it is vitally important that club members attend as many regional regattas as possible.
 Regional regattas are being hosted at the following clubs on the dates noted:

-North Queensland Premiership Regatta (Riverway RC) - 30 Oct and 1 Nov 217.
+North Queensland Premiership Regatta (Riverway RC) - to be confirmed.

 Regatta details will be coordinated with club members as the events approach.